marian-scientific/projects/03002 - Low-power Electromagnetic Visual Indicator/PROGRESS_TRACKER.md

 ### March 5, 2025

 * created test circuitry for raspberry pi pico control of 2 electromagnets controlled by a switch

+### March 7, 2025

+* successfully implemented Concept A by attracting a suspended nut using the GPIO-powered electromagnets
+* the trick was to use a piece of tape to overcome the residual magnetism in the ferromagnetic cores

+### March 8, 2025

+* cut and notched a wooden cylinder to be used as a floating support for the DIY compass needle
+* hot-glued a thin ferromagnetic stainless steel wire segment into the notch specified above

+### March 9, 2025

+* successfully implemented Concept B by deflecting a DIY compass needle using the GPIO-powered electromagnets